josephpconley/play-openshift-quickstart/README.md

 Play framework 2 application on OpenShift Express
 ============================

-This git repository will help you get up and running quickly with a Play framework 2 application on OpenShift Express taking advantage of the do-it-yourself cartridge.
+This git repository will help you get up and running quickly with a Play framework 2 (and greater) application on OpenShift Express taking advantage of the do-it-yourself cartridge.

 Running on OpenShift